JoseCostaMC/house-pricing-mppd-project/README.md

 # house-pricing-mppd-project
-Preprocessing House Pricing Data Project
+Preprocessing House Pricing Data Project<br>

-This project is part of the Data Preprocessing Methodologies course, from the Data Science Postgraduate Degree.
+This project is part of the Data Preprocessing Methodologies course, from the Data Science Postgraduate Degree.<br>

 The project have two parts:
-First Part: 5 small assignments with guidelines.
+1. First Part: 5 small assignments with guidelines.
-Second Part: Explore the dataset, apply 6 transformations to the features and in each one check the benefits of such transformation with the baseline score.
+2. Second Part: Explore the dataset, apply 6 transformations to the features and in each one check the benefits of such transformation with the baseline score.